 There are no public transport options available to access Girringun National Park so you will need to have your own vehicle to visit.

-ARRIVING AT WALLAMAN FALLS
+ARRIVING AT THE FALLS

 BEST TIME TO VISIT WALLAMAN FALLS

-If you want the best of the best conditions weatherwise, I recommend visiting the Wallaman Falls during the Wet Season (November to April) which is when the falls are the strongest.
+If you want the best of the best conditions weatherwise, I recommend visiting during the Wet Season (November to April), which is when the falls are the strongest.

-The best time to visit Wallaman Falls is between 8 am and 12 pm for the best lighting from the sun.
+The best time to visit the falls is between 8 am and 12 pm for the best lighting from the sun.